alborrajo/DDOn-Tools/README.md

 ![Screenshot](info/readme%20screenshot.png)

-This is an enemy set editor that allows you to import/export custom enemy sets in csv format.
+This is a server management utility that allows you to import, edit, and export custom enemy sets and gathering spots.

 ## Installation